Motivation and Excitement: Learning to Distinguish

 In this audio teaching, Rinpoche explains the importance of distinguishing between motivation and excitement.
 He began by teaching emptiness around the world for two or three years, but he says that when he checked the result, it was not so good.
 People didn’t really understand emptiness and they felt frustrated.
 Students weren’t focusing on devotion or karma.
 And they weren’t really practicing compassion.
 They fought with one another.
 Then Rinpoche thought to himself that something was wrong.
 So he went back and checked the advice of the lamas and the great masters.
 Even more, he went back to the teachings of the Buddha.

-And what did they begin by teaching?
-The accumulation of merit is important and purification is important.
-Taking refuge and practicing bodhicitta are important.
+And what did they all begin by teaching?
+They advised that the accumulation of merit is important and purification is important.
+Taking refuge and practicing bodhicitta is important.
 Being decisive is important.
 Devotion is important.
-Then, after that, they teach a little on emptiness.
+Then, after students absorbed those teachings, they began to speak a little about emptiness.
 It is a different order of teaching.
 Rinpoche says that he learned from this examination.
-People respond to teachings on emptiness nowadays.
+But these days, people have different tastes–they respond to teachings on emptiness.
 They like these types of teachings.
 That’s because they don’t like the idea of devotion or praying.
-Emptiness is exciting!
+But emptiness sounds exciting!

 Motivation and Excitement: Avoiding the Trap of Emotional Excitement